-The largest funds registered with open and duministered by the council, and their purposes are as follows. £000
+£000

-Orkney Educational Trust 55
+Orkney Educational Trust

 Various bursary awards made to individuals for further education opportunities, and in the promotion of sport, visual arts, music and drama.
+53

-Sheriff Thoms Bequest 19
+Sheriff Thoms Bequest

 The restoration of St Magnus Cathedral.
+19

-William Orkney Reid's Bursary Fund 11
+William Orkney Reid's Bursary Fund

 To assist the education of any promising pupils of Kirkwall Grammar School.
+11

-County Home Comforts Fund 14
+County Home Comforts Fund

-To promote the social welfare and comfort of residents of the County Home subsequently renamed as St Rognvald's House, Kirkwall, Orkney.
+To promote the social welfare and comfort of residents of the County Home 10

-St Peter's House Comforts Fund 21

-To promote the social welfare and comfort of residents of St Peters House, Stromness, Orkney.

-PC Flett's Bequest 26

-Improvement of amenities in Kirkwall

-Others For various purposes including the upkeep of lairs, financial assistance to poor and infirm persons, the provision 16

-of prizes to school pupils, and other charitable activities.
+subsequently renamed as St Rognvald's House, Kirkwall, Orkney.
 10

+St Peter's House Comforts Fund

+To promote the social welfare and comfort of residents of St Peters House, 16

+Stromness, Orkney.
+10

+Others

+For various purposes including the upkeep of lairs, financial assistance to poor and

+infirm persons, the provision of prizes to school pupils, and other charitable activities.
+11

-Total 162
+Total 120

-Note 51 Common Good Fund
+Note 43 Common Good Fund

-Common Good Funds were inherited from the former Burgh Council's at reorganisation of local government in 1975.
+Common Good Funds were inherited from the former Burgh Councils at reorganisation of local government in 1975.
 Common Good funds are held for the benefit of residents of the former Burghs of Stromness and Kirkwall.